 State-by-State Breakdown of Bookkeeping Rates

 Bookkeeping costs are often influenced by the cost of living, demand for financial professionals, and business environment in each state.
+This is why the same service can cost significantly more or less depending on where your business operates.
 Below is a breakdown of average hourly bookkeeping rates across key US states.

 California